-Students are encouraged to work with their faculty members and College support systems such as academic advisors, the Center for Student Success, and Dyson Wellness Center staff to proactively devise a plan for how to best address an anticipated need for leave, minimize the academic impact of their absence, and work toward a smooth re-entry to the student's academic program.
-The Title IX Coordinator will assist with plan development and implementation, as needed.
+Students are encouraged to work with their faculty members and College's support systems such as academic advisors, the Center for Student Success, and Dyson Wellness Center staff to proactively devise a plan for how to best address anticipated need for leave, minimize the academic impact of their absence, and work toward a smooth re-entry to the student's academic program.
+The Assistant Vice President of Equity, Diversity, and Inclusion will assist with plan development and implementation, as needed.

-The Title IX Coordinator has the authority to determine that such accommodations are necessary and appropriate and will maintain all appropriate documentation related to accommodations.
-The Title IX Coordinator may inform faculty members of the need to adjust academic parameters accordingly.
-A request for accommodations from a student who is pregnant or parenting will be shared with faculty and staff only to the extent necessary to provide reasonable accommodations.
-The Title IX Coordinator may grant accommodations retroactively, within a reasonable period of time, if appropriate.
+The Assistant Vice President of Equity, Diversity, and Inclusion has the authority to determine that such accommodations are necessary and appropriate and will maintain all appropriate documentation related to accommodations.
+The Assistant Vice President of Equity, Diversity, and Inclusion may inform faculty members of the need to adjust academic parameters accordingly.
+A request for accommodations from a student who is pregnant or parenting will be shared with faculty and staff only to the extent necessary to provide reasonable accommodation.
+The Assistant Vice President of Equity, Diversity, and Inclusion may grant accommodations retroactively, within a reasonable period of time, if appropriate.